typedb/typedb-docs/0001-typedb/01-start/04-iam-schema.md

 ## Segregation policy

 Relation type that adds information on [duty segregation](https://en.wikipedia.org/wiki/Separation_of_duties) policies.
-It has a `name` attribute and a single role `segregated-action`.
+It has a `name` attribute and a single role `action`.
 Usually, multiple instances of this role in a single relation mean these actions can’t be performed by one person.

 ## Rules